 In Yemen, Houthi rebels—Shia backed by Iran—have been fighting since 2014 against the Sunni-dominated Yemeni government, which is backed by Saudi Arabia and UAE’s intervention forces.
 The war has resulted, so far, in close to 100,000 people killed, two million displaced, and a growing famine.
 It further escalated this September, when Saudi oil facilities were destroyed by a massive air attack, for which the Houthi rebels claimed responsibility, but for which Saudi Arabia and the US blame Iran.

-Although Donald Trump is not the first president threatened with impeachment and removal from office, he is the first to be the subject of an impeachment inquiry centered on foreign policy.
-His alleged abuse of power and possible obstruction of Congress concerns the use of presidential foreign policy powers—and a foreign government—to target domestic political opponents, a first in the US history of impeachment proceedings.
+Although Donald Trump is not the first president impeached and threatened with removal from office, he is the first to be impeached for reasons centered on foreign policy.
+The abuse of power and obstruction of Congress detailed in the articles of impeachment concern the use of presidential foreign policy powers—and a foreign government—to target domestic political opponents, a first in the US history of impeachment proceedings.

 Venezuela was a country in turmoil when the United States backed the failed effort to oust the government in February 2019 and replace it with a weak coalition led by neophyte politician Juan Guaidó.
 The turmoil had been caused partly by severe US sanctions against Venezuela that led to significant food shortages and blackouts.
 The US also discouraged negotiations aimed at resolving the turmoil peacefully, which has contributed to a loss of trust for the US in public opinion polls of Latin Americans and has resurrected the undesirable image of the US as the Colossus of the North—or more simply as an imperial power.